Getting Started Skiing & Snowboarding

 Learning to ski or snowboard is a lot like learning to swim.
 You are not going to be ready for the deep end after your first visit.
 Learning to ski or ride takes time.
 When you enroll in one of our “Learn To” programs you’ll gain skills that will help you overcome real fears about controlling your speed and direction of travel.
 The good news is, the more you participate the more fun skiing and snowboarding become.

 Dress in layers.
 Layering allows you to accommodate your body’s constantly changing temperature.
 For example, dress in polypropylene underwear (top and bottoms), which feels good next to the skin, dries quickly, absorbs sweat and keeps you warm.
 Wear a turtleneck, sweater and jacket.
-Do NOT wear cotton as a base layer.
+Avoid cotton as it tends to make you colder when it gets wet.
 Bring a headband or hat with you to the slopes, 60 percent of heat-loss is through the head.
 Wear gloves or mittens (mittens are usually better for those susceptible to cold hands).
-Bring goggles as it is often snowing and goggles provide facial warmth as well as improved vision.
+Bring goggles, sunglasses, or even safety glasses as it is often snowing or sunny.
+Goggles provide facial warmth as well as improved vision.

 The Mt.
 Ashland access road is plowed and sanded by the Oregon Department of Transportation but there can be plenty of new snow that falls on the road after they have plowed the road.
 Your vehicle should have winter, or studded tires.
 Please carry chains in your vehicle, as you may be required to put them on.

 Mt.
 Ashland also offers a Mountain Shuttle every hour on-the-hour on weekends and holidays.
 The shuttle has two stops: Ashland Hills Hotel & Suites and Mt.
 Ashland.